 - Pre-Professional Programs at JMU including education, health fields, law and theology

 What if I Don't Know Which Major to Choose?

 Students with less than 30 JMU approved transfer credits may choose Undeclared as their major upon entering JMU.
 The university has a number of resources available to help matriculated students find a major including a Career and Life Planning course, Majors and Career Decisions workshops, and an annual Majors Fair.
 You will be assigned to an advisor in Career and Academic Planning who is experienced in working with undecided students and can help you through the process of choosing a major.

 Students with 30 or more JMU-approved transfer credits must declare a major when registering for orientation.
 If you are still unsure of which major to choose, your best course of action is to take advantage of your college's career center.
 Many community colleges and universities offer career counseling services.
 The Career Guide to JMU Majors is also a helpful resource.
 Still have questions?
-Contact the JMU Transfer Advising Coordinator.
+Contact the one of the JMU Transfer Advising Coordinators.